 You shouldn’t be looking for a friendly bump to give you an easy ride; you need to adapt and learn to tackle bumps all shapes and sizes.

 So choose your line down.
 Focus on an object or location in the distance, fix a line straight down from you to your chosen point, and then begin with conviction.
 Mix your turn shapes up - long and short turns - depending on your confidence /ability.
 This will teach you to adapt to the terrain as you approach it.
-Which brings me onto my next point:

 Find your rhythm and stick with it